acf879/capy-documentation/docs/allocation.md

 ## Rationale

-### Why Have One (or two really) Constant Allocator ?
+### Why Have One Constant Allocator ?
-Because, realistically, you cannot mix multiple allocators in the GUI world, or you end up with an unreasonable inefficiency, all for the sake of dubious benefits.
+Realistically, you cannot mix multiple allocators in the GUI world, or you end up with an unreasonable inefficiency, all for the sake of dubious benefits (in the specific case of making GUIs).
+In pratice, if you look at other GUI toolkits made in Zig, they don't require an allocator as an argument for every function and/or initializer.

 In Zig, having the choice of using multiple allocators is very useful.
 It allows to vary the type of allocator chosen depending on the context of the code.
 For instance, you might use an [`ArenaAllocator`](https://ziglang.org/documentation/master/std/#std.heap.arena_allocator.ArenaAllocator) when handling web requests, or a [`FixedBufferAllocator`](https://ziglang.org/documentation/master/std/#std.heap.FixedBufferAllocator) in other situations.

-But there is exactly one context that Capy handles: the GUI context, and there's no utility in changing allocator between different components.
+But there is exactly one context that Capy handles: the GUI context, and there's no usefulness in changing allocator between different components.
 Allocating a `Button` on an `ArenaAllocator` and then allocating a `Container` on a `GeneralPurposeAllocator` would indeed be a fun exercise, but a futile one.
 It would also make everything needlessly complex.
 What happens if I put that `Button`